Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Background

-In this section, we justify why it is important to seek general SE conclusions.
+In this section, we justify why it is important to seek stable SE conclusions.
 Our concern will be with ``conclusion instability'' where conclusions change from one project to another.
-It is hard to call SE a ``scientific'' discipline if its conclusions change all the time.
+For a list of issues that are raised when conclusions are unstable, see \tbl{why}.

 Conclusion instability is well documented in the research community.
 Zimmermann et al.~\cite{zimm09} learned defect predictors from 622 pairs of projects (project1, project2).
 In only 4\% of pairs, predictors from project1 worked on project2.
-Menzies et al.~\cite{Me13} reported defect prediction results from 28 studies, most of which offered widely differing conclusions about what most influences software defects.
+Menzies et al.~\cite{Me13} reported defect prediction results from 28 studies, most of which offered widely differing conclusions about what most influences defects.

 Conclusion instability is also rampant in the developer community.
 Multiple studies report that human beliefs in software quality may often be inconsistent and even incorrect.
 Devanbu et al.~\cite{devanbu2016belief, bird2011don} have conducted a case study among 564 Microsoft software developers to show that human beliefs on software quality can be quite varied and may not necessarily correspond with actual evidence within current projects.
 A more recent study by Shrikanth et al.~\cite{shrikanth2019assessing} also reports such variability of human beliefs.
 They studied ten beliefs held by software developers about defect prediction, which were initially summarized by Wan et al. in 2018 ~\cite{wan2018perceptions}.
 By measuring the actual support of these beliefs within the project, Shrikanth et al. found that among over 300,000 changes seen in different open-source projects, only 24\% of the projects support all ten beliefs.
 Curiously, beliefs held by most developers do not necessarily have the most substantial support within projects.
 For example, according to Shrikanth et al., a belief acknowledged by 35\% of the developers have the most support.
 In contrast, a belief held by 76\% of the developers is only ranked 7th out of ten beliefs.
 Worse still, as a project grows to mature, the beliefs tend to be weakened rather than strengthened.